 Call Our Dedicated Injury Lawyers After an Auto Accident in Shreveport-Bossier City

-If an auto accident in Shreveport-Bossier City or North Louisiana hurt you or your loved one, call Rice & Kendig for a free consultation at 318-222-2772 or 888-374-7423.
+If an auto accident in Shreveport-Bossier City or North Louisiana hurt you or your loved one, call Rice & Kendig for a free consultation at 318-222-2772.
 Our skilled and experienced personal injury attorneys are here for you in your time of need.